 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
-Any subsequent proposed digital signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations governing scenic quality.
+Any subsequent proposed digital signage application would be separately examined in accordance with CEQA as part of the plot plan process, as well as be required to comply with federal, State and County of Riverside policies and regulations governing scenic quality.
+The ordinance amendment, as discussed in the project description and shown in the updated ordinance, includes digital display requirements such as, but not limited to, size, location, digital display controls, hours of operation, design, dimming/brightness, luminance, transitions, materials used, physical movement and compliance with lighting ordinances.
+The minor increase in height from 45 to 50 feet for non-digital signs would be minimal, as well as the potential increase in sign area at shopping centers.
+The ordinance amendment includes regulations for Scenic Highways for distances and widths within roadway right-of-way (see Appendix A, Section 1-S, Significant Resources 1-7).
+The ordinance amendment also includes regulations and requirements for onsite signage on buildings, monument signs and sheathed-support signs along scenic corridors designated within the Eastern Coachella Valley and Western Coachella Valley Community Plans (refer to Appendix A, Section 3-I, On-Site Signage Along Scenic Corridors Designated within the Eastern Coachella Valley and Western Coachella Valley Community Plans, 1 - 5).
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
+Regardless, as illustrated in the proposed ordinance amendment, multiple controls, and restrictions (height, location, zone restrictions, limitations to hours of operations for projects located close to residential or conservation zones, etc.) have been including within the ordinance to help reduce any potential impacts, including aesthetic and lighting impacts.
 Thus, the proposed ordinance amendment would not have a substantial effect upon scenic resources.
 Impacts would be less than significant.